grpc/proposal/A42-xds-ring-hash-lb-policy.md

 [`minimum_ring_size`](https://github.com/envoyproxy/envoy/blob/2443032526cf6e50d63d35770df9473dd0460fc0/api/envoy/config/cluster/v3/cluster.proto#L397)
 and
 [`maximum_ring_size`](https://github.com/envoyproxy/envoy/blob/2443032526cf6e50d63d35770df9473dd0460fc0/api/envoy/config/cluster/v3/cluster.proto#L406)
 fields.
+As in Envoy, values above 8M will be NACKed.
 Note that gRPC has different restrictions on ring size than Envoy does and a different default for the max ring size (see below for details), so to ensure correct xDS defaults, the xDS code must explicitly set this field in the gRPC LB policy config even if the field is unset in the xDS resource (and therefore the default xDS value of 8388608 is used).
 The [`hash_function`](https://github.com/envoyproxy/envoy/blob/2443032526cf6e50d63d35770df9473dd0460fc0/api/envoy/config/cluster/v3/cluster.proto#L401) field will be required to be set to `XX_HASH`; if it is set to any other value (at present, the only other value is `MURMUR_HASH_2`), gRPC will